 A squat is a lower body bodyweight exercise.
 It’s a highly functional calisthenics that works your glutes plus all your major leg muscles.

-If you’re new to bodyweight workouts, I suggest you incorporate some squats into your daily routine.
-Use squats if you want to tone your:
+If you’re new to bodyweight workouts, I suggest you incorporate some squats into your daily routine to tone your:

 - quadriceps (or quads)